How to Build a Personal AI Stack in 2026: The Right Tools for Every Part of Your Day

 Ignoring free tiers.
 Several of the best tools in each category have free tiers that are genuinely useful rather than just teaser versions.
 Fathom's free tier is one of the best meeting summarisation options available at any price.
 Claude's free tier is a meaningful AI assistant.
 Map your actual usage before paying.

 Never trimming the stack.
 Stacks expand naturally.
-Every few months, review what you are actually using.
-Cancel what you are not.
-Redirect that budget to the tools that are making a real difference.
+Every few months, review what you are actually using, cancel what you are not, and redirect that budget to the tools making a real difference.

 How to Evaluate and Trim Your Stack